 Wayward Wind provides Lost and Found with an excellently consistent ending.
 There could be no other ending than Gal flying off to a mystery place.
 No other ending than Gal hinting that her suiter might just have another opportunity to fall in love with her; if he is quick enough.
 And, no other ending than Vanessa keeping us guessing as to whether Gal journeys on on her own, or, with someone kind and good.

 Conclusions; It Is OK To Not Know Where Your Going, Half The Time.

 Our review has attempted to discern the deeper messages of Lost and Found.
-Jocelyn Neal indicates that a singer can never totally control an audiences reactions and in some way this revue of Lost and Found, produced in this series of blog posts, demonstrates that fact.
-You don’t need to agree with the analysis in this review to love Gal Holiday’s music.
+Jocelyn Neal indicates that a singer can never totally control an audiences reactions and in some way our series of blog posts on Lost and Found, demonstrates that fact.
+You don’t need to agree with the analysis in our review to love Gal Holiday’s music.
 Try Lost and Found, its released next week.
 It has so many different aspects to it, something in the album is bound to appeal to you.